srobo/runbook/docs/programme/livestream/README.md

 For virtual competition livestreams we use [SRComp Mixtape](https://github.com/srobo/srcomp-mixtape) to automate the playback of match videos and the scene transitions at either end of each match.
 See [Mixtape's documentation](https://github.com/srobo/srcomp-mixtape#configuration) for how to create a suitable playlist file to configure mixtape.

+Additional software may be needed if the hosts are [remote](./remote-content.md).

 ## Hardware

 The hardware requirements for hosting a livestream are not large, however a stable internet connection is a must.
 A dedicated GPU is useful to ensure the system isn't taxed too heavily.